DAP for beginners: where to land

 The debate about DAP – or Diagonal Advanced Placement – is happening again on the internet.
 A video by long time horse breeder Barbara Schulte has been doing the rounds and is currently cause for discussion.
 In her video, Mrs. Schulte claims that sport horses are being bred to be hyper mobile in order to create the huge, flashy gaits favoured by dressage judges and that this causes a deterioration in the quality of the gaits.
 Mostly of the trot, which has ceased to be a two beat gait in that the hind legs are now slightly ahead of the diagonal front legs in every stride – also known as Diagonal Advanced Placement.

 On the other side are people who believe DAP to be a good thing because it correlates positively with winning dressage scores.
 Dressage scores are supposedly awarded to horses who move well.
 The problem is that while several published, peer reviewed studies have shown that the correlation between high dressage scores and DAP is real, a single published, peer reviewed study to substantiate the claim that dressage scores correlate with good movement or even the criteria in the dressage rules has yet to be produced.
 In other words, we know that judges like DAP.
 But we don't know if they are justified in this preference.
+Mrs. Schulter's video can be seen on YouTube

 Forgive me if the following information is too basic, but I can see in the commentary threads on social media that a lot of people still don't really understand what all this is about.
 So let's back up a few strides (which is still a two beat movement).
 Imagine having to make a trotting noise with a pair of coconut shells.
 Your rhythm is going to go: 1, 2, 1, 2, 1, 2 etc. That's because you already know that trot is a gait with two beats.
 You don't need some expert to tell you that.
 You also know that a horse has four legs and your natural sense of logic tells you that this means that two legs will be involved in each clip and each clop of your coconut trot.
 First the right hind and the left front clip.
 Then there is a suspension phase (unless there isn't, but you get the picture).
 Then the left hind and the right front clop.
 And then there is another suspension phase.
 That's a total of two beats (clip and clop) and four phases (clip, suspension, clop, suspension).
-Now you can go and watch our feature on how to ruin the two beat trot and you won't be confused when Dr. Heuschmann says things like: ”Trot is a two beat gait with four phases”.
-Or you can keep reading.

 Diagonal Advanced Placement is when one of a diagonal pair of legs (for instance right hind/left front) contacts the ground before the other.
 Your coconut trot would (in theory) sound like this: Cl-clip, suspension, cl-clop, suspension.
 Usually, when it is cause for debate, people are talking about the hind leg landing first.
 This is because it's not really considered worth discussing whether the front leg should land first.
 Nobody thinks it should and so there's no controversy.
 The hind leg, however, is a hot potato.
 For decades, DAP has been actively bred for in sport horses to the point that I dare you to find a foal or youngster at any reputable auction who does not ”naturally” have it.